The Architecture of agent.ceo: A Technical Deep-Dive

 -

 Tools over training.
 Rather than fine-tuning models for specific capabilities, we give agents tools via MCP.
 This makes capabilities composable and updatable without retraining.
+Adding a new tool is a config change, not a model retrain.

 Try agent.ceo